RobertsLab/project-geoduck-oa/protocols/Mettler_T5_Titrator_vPW.md

 8. When the calibration is completed, on the LABX mainscreen, open the DATA and click on Result Sets from the Last 24 hours.

 9. Double click the pH calibration results and select the Raw Data tab.
-Select Print Data Tab then Export To and choose PDF.
+Select Print Data Tab then Export To; choose PDF.

-10. Plug in a USB drive and save the data in folder labelled with the data “YEARMONTHDAY/” as “pHcal”.
+10. Save the data in a new folder, “~Github/P_generosa/Water_Chemistry/Data/Titrator/YYYYMMDD/”, as “pHcal”.

-11. In the results details section you will have the values for the slope and zero point, record the second value on the logging sheet.
+11. In the results details section you will have the values for the slope and zero point, record the second value on the [logging sheet](https://github.com/shellytrigg/P_generosa/blob/master/Water_Chemistry/data/Titrator/pHCalibration.csv).

 12. In the measured values section you will have the results for each pH buffer.
-Record the E value for each pH on the logging sheet.
+Record the E value for each pH on the same logging sheet.

 13. Record the measured temperature of the buffers during the calibration.